humanmade/publication-checklist/README.md

 } );
 ```

-Checks are registered via the `HM\PublicationChecklist\register_prepublish_check` function with a unique ID.
-This function should be called on the `hm.publication-checklist.register_prepublish_checks` action.
+Checks are registered via the `Altis\Workflow\PublicationChecklist\register_prepublish_check` function with a unique ID.
+This function should be called on the `altis.publication-checklist.register_prepublish_checks` action.

 Your check function receives the post data as an array, and the post's meta data as an array.
 Your function should only use this data to run the check, as this may represent data before it is saved to the database.
 Specifically, your function's signature should be: